birbi3/Network-Threat-Scanner/README.md

 It is a work in progress.
 If you follow this project there will be times where I am going to upload unfinished functions and stuff that looks like junk.

+The api used for grabbing cve data was https://www.cve-search.org/api/ They saved us all time by writing a very verbose python module.
 #Feedback would be greatly appreciated!